gumnutdev/docs/docs/components/react.md

 This works because of the `localDevKey` you set, earlier.
 You can also specify extra arguments such as the fake user's name and email.

-### 3. Add Compoonents
+### 3. Add Components

-To use Gumnut, you'll have to add a collaborative component, such as `<GumnutText>`.
+To use Gumnut, you'll have to add a collaborative component, such as `<GumnutText>`, which may replace your classic input components.
-This has a number of options including auto-resize and multiline.
+This has a number of modern convenience options including auto-resize and multiline.
+You might want to try `resize="auto" wrap` for a growing textarea.

 ::: warning
 Note that this is completely unstyled by default, so the example below includes a `border` quite literally so you can see where the component is!